The Gambia: The story of a Jammeh-era survivor | DW | 01.10.2021

 Many Gambians welcomed the exile of former ruler Yahya Jammeh, but they are still awaiting justice for the crimes committed under his rule

 Njie said her son was angry and often spoke of avenging his father's death.
-With his mother the sole provider, he was unable to complete his secondary education after she lost her teaching job shortly after Faal's death
+As the family's sole provider, Njie lost her teaching job shortly after Faal's death, leading to her son being unable to complete his secondary education.

 To survive, Njie relies on petty trading.
 She still imagines what her life might have been like if her husband wasn't killed.